History of Rudy Gobert in Timeline

 In 2019, Rudy Gobert won the Alain Gilles Trophy as the French player of the year.

-On January 30, 2020, Rudy Gobert, alongside teammate Donovan Mitchell, was named a Western Conference reserve for the 2020 NBA All-Star Game.
+On January 30, 2020, Rudy Gobert was named a Western Conference reserve for the 2020 NBA All-Star Game.

-On March 11, 2020, the game between the Utah Jazz and the Oklahoma City Thunder was postponed just before tip-off because Rudy Gobert was placed on the injury list due to illness and subsequently tested positive for SARS-CoV-2.
-Following Gobert's positive test, the NBA suspended the season indefinitely.
+On March 11, 2020, a game between the Utah Jazz and the Oklahoma City Thunder was postponed just before tip-off after Rudy Gobert was placed on the injury list due to illness.
+Gobert tested positive for SARS-CoV-2, the virus responsible for the COVID-19 pandemic, leading the NBA to suspend the season indefinitely.

-On December 20, 2020, Rudy Gobert signed a five-year, $205 million contract extension with the Utah Jazz.
-This contract extension was the third largest in NBA history and the largest ever for a center.
+On December 20, 2020, Rudy Gobert signed a five-year, $205 million contract extension with the Utah Jazz, making it the third-largest contract in NBA history and the largest ever for a center.

 2020: All-NBA Third Team